-Please note that these pages are only provided as an opinion and to help explain some of the concepts and we recommend that if you need to understand this more clearly you should obtain expert, legal and financial advice.
+Please note that these pages are only provided as an opinion and to help explain some of the concepts.

 Should I go into business for myself or with others?